 Asia-Pacific FDI Forum II

-- The Bilateral Prong: In recent years, China (a country which has historically preferred to deal bilaterally with foreign nations), possibly to advance its interests and gain more influence in the process has entered into a series of bilateral talks with its high-income trading partners.
+The Bilateral Prong: In recent years, China (a country which has historically preferred to deal bilaterally with foreign nations), possibly to advance its interests and gain more influence in the process has entered into a series of bilateral talks with its high-income trading partners.
 China concluded bilateral deals with certain strategic partners e.g. ASEAN (2009), Canada (2012), and Australia (2015).
-Furthermore, the US-China BIT which governed a more complex economic relationship between the world’s two largest economies was launched in 2008.
+Furthermore, the US-China BIT, which governed a more complex economic relationship between the world’s two largest economies, was launched in 2008.
 Additionally, the EU and China investment treaty (launched in 2013 at the 16th EU-China Summit) encouraged further liberalization of the Chinese economy and contributed towards China’s propaganda of gaining greater economic influence globally.

-- The Global Prong: Aimed at strengthening its & Go Global & policy by opening up new markets and increasing the value of cross-border business, China has garnered some serious attention through its introduction of the One Belt One Road (OBOR) in 2013.
-The OBOR followed China’s G20 Presidency in 2016, when a multilateral consensus has been reached on Global Investment Policymaking, with a sharp focus on inclusive growth and sustainable development.
+The Global Prong: Aimed at strengthening its ‘Go Global’ policy by opening up new markets and increasing the value of cross-border business, China has garnered some serious attention through its introduction of the One Belt One Road (OBOR) Initiative in 2013.
+The OBOR followed China’s G20 Presidency in 2016, where a multilateral consensus was reached in connection with Global Investment Policymaking, having a sharp focus on inclusive growth and sustainable development.

 The Asia-Pacific FDI Forum II’s overarching topic was whether the aforementioned three emerging tracks of China and its investment policy and strategy are complementary or in competition.
 This discussion also allowed participants to understand China and its approach with respect to Investor-State Dispute Settlement (ISDS), its experience with incorporating historical investment treaty concepts such as customary international law, and its journey from being a net capital importer to an active capital exporter as reflected in its treaty practice.